 Due to the cyclicality of our business, we look at pay for performance on an annual basis as well as over the long term.
 We pay for performance based on the Company's financial performance, typically using EP, EPS and Operating Profit Margin, which align with long-term shareholder value.
 EPS keeps Mr. Joerres, as well as the other NEOs, focused on producing financial results that align with shareholders goals, while EP promotes our business strategy of producing returns in excess of our cost of capital.
 Operating Profit Margin is a strong measure of the long-term profitability of our company.
 The higher our operating profit margin, the more valuable our business becomes, which over time, provides greater value to our shareholders.
 Typically, when the Company experiences weak EP, EPS and Operating Profit Margin performance, Mr. Joerres' total compensation declines.
-Accordingly, when the Company has strong EP, EPS and Operating Profit Margin performance, Mr. Joerres' total compensation declines.
-Accordingly, when the Company has strong EP, change in total compensation as reported in the Summary Compensation Table and company performance, using EPS, EP and Operating Profit Margin growth over the last five years.
+Accordingly, when the Company has strong EP, EPS and Operating Profit Margin performance, Mr. Joerres' total compensation increases.
+The following graph demonstrates the alignment between Mr. Joerres' change in total compensation as reported in the Summary Compensation Table and company performance, using EPS, EP and Operating Profit Margin growth over the last five years.